 Cardio Exercises for a Hip Labral Tear

 - Swimming is a great exercise option when you are dealing with a hip injury.
-Swimming laps in a pool will let you work the muscles in your body without the impact and stress on your hips and other joints that usually comes from many non-aquatic exercises.
+Swimming laps in a pool will let you work the muscles in your body without the impact and stress on your hips and other joints which usually comes from many non-aquatic exercises.
 You also have a lot of options to vary your routine by selecting different strokes from breaststroke to backstroke and more, so you don’t get bored.

 - Walking is another excellent cardio exercise choice for someone dealing with hip pain like that caused by a labral tear.
 It allows you to work a fair number of muscles throughout the body while producing fairly low levels of impact on the joints.
 And, of course, it will get your heart rate up.
-When walking with an injured hip, though, it is best ro make sure you walk on a level surface.
+When walking with an injured hip, though, it is best to make sure you walk on a level surface.
 Plan your walk for an area you are familiar with to avoid any unfortunate surprises.

 - A treadmill offers a great way to walk in a controlled environment where you are guaranteed a level surface.
-Not only does it allow you to work your various muscles and strengthen your cardiovascular system, in the unlikely event that something does happen you will be in a safe place – like your home or a gym – rather than a mile or two down the street wondering how you are going to get back home.
+Not only does it allow you to work your various muscles and strengthen your cardiovascular system, but in the unlikely event that something does happen you will be in a safe place – like your home or a gym – rather than a mile or two down the street wondering how you are going to get back home.

 - Rowing a boat or using a rowing machine offers another great cardiovascular workout option when dealing with hip pain.
 Rowing causes very stress on your joints and, when done with proper form, can work a number of muscles that come to play in the hip like your glutes and your back.

 - A stationary bike or cycle is another option that can give you a solid cardio workout.
 The cycle can work on your quadriceps muscles in a safe, controlled environment.
 There is no need to worry about traffic, inclement weather, or difficult terrain.
-Instead, you can safely workout at the speed and resistance level you want.
+Instead, you can safely work out at the speed and resistance level you want.
 No surprises.
 No unforeseen difficulties.

 Remember, though, that when trying to treat an injury like a labral tear in the hip, always consult a medical professional before starting a new exercise regimen.
 If you are not sure what your hip pain is, find out in another blog post I wrote on how to test for a hip labral tear.

 Hip Labral Tear Exercises Targeting the Glutes